Uehwan/Uehwan.github.io/_people/Ue-Hwan-Kim.markdown

 <br />
 ## Invited Talks

+**Layout-Free Text-Entry Methods for a Metaverse**
+- Seminar at information Technology and Industry Prospects (iTIP 2022), Sep.
+19, 2022.

+**Geometric and Semantic Image Understanding for Autonomous Vehicles**
+- Seminar at GIST-ETRI AI Workshop, Jul.
+27, 2022,

-AI for Intelligent Systems to Make Human Lives Better
+**AI for Intelligent Systems to Make Human Lives Better**
 - Seminar at Institute of Control, Robotics and Systems (ICROS), Jun.
 23, 2022.
 - Seminar at Cho Chun Shik Graduate School of Green Transportation, KAIST, Mar.
 3, 2022.
 - Seminar at Gwangju and Jeonnam Federation, KOFST, Dec.
 22, 2021.